Nausea and Vomiting with Chemotherapy

 Drink an hour before or after, instead of with, each meal.

-Rest but do not lie down for at least several hours after eating.
+Rest but don't lie down for at least several hours after eating.

 Eating before treatment